Laddow Rocks + Blackhill From Crowden: 9 Mile Circular Route

 This section is very boggy and you will need to navigate your way around.
 We certainly had a lot of fun hopping from one dry spot to another around the bog beneath our feet.
 Funnily enough Louise always suggests I go first to see how deep it is.

 Eventually the path becomes a little clearer and then you descend towards the old quarry.
 Following the path round and it will split again.
 Take the path to the right and climb over the style and descend a fairly steep section – again this is rocky and uneven so take care with your footing.
+As the descent levels out, head through the gate or over the style and back along past Crowden Camp Site towards the car park.

 Author